 Mrs. Deford is recognized as a “Super Lawyer” in medical malpractice defense work.
 Court Admissions include the Supreme Court of the United States, United States Court of Appeals for the Fourth Circuit, and the United States District Court for the District of Maryland.

 Mrs. Deford graduated with honors from Duke University in 1998.
 She received a Bachelor of Arts degree with a double major in Biology and Spanish.
 Prior to entering law school, Mrs. Deford worked at the Centers for Disease Control and Prevention in Atlanta, Georgia, as a Visiting Fellow at the National Center for Environmental Health in the Division of Birth Defects and Pediatric Genetics.
 She is an alumna of the Bryn Mawr School in Baltimore, Maryland.

-Mrs. Deford is an active member of the Maryland-DC Society for Healthcare Risk Management, Baltimore County Bar Association, Maryland State Bar Association, the Defense Research Institute and ASHRM.
+Mrs. Deford is a member of the Maryland-DC Society for Healthcare Risk Management, Baltimore County Bar Association, Maryland State Bar Association, and the Defense Research Institute.